theolivenbaum/resin/README.md

 * _[File format](#fileformat)_
 * _[Dependencies](#dependencies)_

-_"Functionality that relies heavily on conventions are
+_"Functionality that relies heavily on conventions is
 bound to be unfitting for some and is therefore in need
 of a little bit of config, which is perfectly fine,
 as long as that function is not included in Resin.
 Thank you :)"_